 Here is a link to a public television show, called “Ask the Lawyer-Elder Law Edition” broadcast in June of 2016, out of the public television station on the Northern Michigan University campus in Marquette, MI — Brad Vauter was one of the panelists: http://www.pbs.org/video/2365786067/#_=_

-We create wills or trusts to save clients worry over what-if scenarios and empower clients to control how their affairs are handled.
-We craft advance directives, such as power of attorneys, do-not-resuscitate orders, and organ donation directives, to give clients power over who can act on their behalf and how.
+We create wills or trusts to save clients worry over “what-if” scenarios and empower clients to control how their affairs are handled.
+We craft advance directives, such as power of attorneys, do-not-resuscitate orders, and organ donation directives, even designation of funeral representative authorizations, to give clients power over who can act on their behalf and how.
 We create Medicaid planning strategies to help clients protect assets so that in the event the client has to go into a medical setting he/she will have the resources to maintain a good quality of life.
 Eventually, some seniors lose the ability to be completely independent.
 The situation of losing autonomy is challenging for almost everyone.
 We advise clients and review options so that clients and their families can make the best and most informed decisions possible in these difficult scenarios.